balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.leave.md

     }).exec(function (err) {
       if (err) { return cb(err); }

+      // If this user record does not currently have any connected sockets tracked, then that means he or she
+      // does not have a live connection to our Sails app (via open browser tabs, iPhone apps, etc.).
+      // So we can skip unsubscribing his or her sockets (since there aren't any). if (user.connectedSocketIds.length === 0) {
+        return cb();
+      }

+      // On the other hand, if the user does have connected sockets, we will call `.leave()` for each one
-      async.each(user.connectedSocketIds, function eachSocketId (socketId, next) {
+      // to prevent it from receiving any messages from the "privateAdminRoom". async.each(user.connectedSocketIds, function eachSocketId (socketId, next) {

         // Note that `req` is not passed in-- instead we use a string socket id.